eliemichel/LearnWebGPU/basic-3d-rendering/texturing/texture-mapping.md

 // [...]
 ```

-Note when loading UV coordinates from the file that we need to do a little conversion on the V axis.
+Note that when loading UV coordinates from the file, we need to do **a little conversion** on the V axis.

 ```{image} /images/uv-coords-light.svg
 :align: center